HesusAIM/esphome-geekmagic-giftv/README.md

 To flash you'll need a UART to USB adapter

 Wiring:

 From top to bottom.
-On the left is HelloCubic, on the right UART adapter Square Pad   GND    -   GND
+On the left is HelloCubic, on the right UART adapter.

+Square Pad   GND    -   GND

 Second Pad   TXD0   -   RXD